 Being transparent is a big deal these days.
 A recent survey by The Org shows that 84% of millennials would be more loyal to a brand or company if they knew it was transparent, and the thing they valued most about transparency was knowing a company’s culture and values.

 However, expressing yourself externally isn’t entirely effective unless you’re true to yourself internally.
-And that’s where learning how to be authentic can take you on the path to create the life you love.
+And that’s where learning how to be authentic can take you on the path to creating the life you love.

 The masks we wear